-Following hot on the heels of the success on A Nightmare on Elm Street (1984), the first sequel in a long line of sequels and prequels trod very different ground to the original film.
-A Nightmare on Elm Street 2 found itself derided by the critics of the time.
+Following hot on the heels of the success of A Nightmare on Elm Street (1984), the first sequel in a long line of sequels and prequels trod very different ground to the original film.
+A Nightmare on Elm Street Part 2 found itself derided by the critics.
 Only recently finding fresh analysis in its unique take on sexuality and gender in 80’s America.
-With new generations providing a fresh perspective on the film’s value and importance in both gender identity, sexuality and the socio-political sphere, it found its release reflecting.
+New generations providing a fresh perspective on the film’s value and importance in gender identity, sexuality, and the socio-political sphere its release reflected.

 Many have commented on the LGBTQ subtext of part two, its existence denied for many years by the film’s writer.
-While its director claimed to be oblivious to the themes he brought to the screen.
-This denial of any subtext itself offering a clear discussion on Hollywoods fear of homosexuality in mainstream film.
+At the same time, its director has claimed to be oblivious to the themes brought to the screen.
+This denial of any subtext itself offering an explicit discussion on Hollywood’s fear of homosexuality in mainstream film.
 While also reflecting a horror film market that had for many years demonised male vulnerability while playing to heterosexual conventions.
-However, for me, subtext is not the right terminology when exploring A Nightmare on Elm Street 2.
+However, for me, subtext is not the correct terminology when exploring A Nightmare on Elm Street Part 2.
 This is a horror film firmly and overtly attached to themes of coming out, gay panic and internalised homophobia.
-The films true subtext residing in the return of Freddy Kruger and the continuing horror of the first outing.
+The films’ true subtext resides in Freddy Kruger’s return and the continuing horror of the first outing.

 Following its release, A Nightmare on Elm Street Part 2 faced a large scale backlash from critics and the public.
 Despite its financial success and difference from anything else in the mid-80s horror market.
 Meanwhile, its lead actor Mark Patton (Jesse), found himself ostracised in Hollywood, as his promising career hit a roadblock of institutionalised homophobia.
 His feelings for the film and the subsequent commentary on its homosexuality haunting his decision to walk away from the industry.
-With the film’s writer happy to throw the young actor under a bus of homophobia and ridicule for many years, rather than accept the film’s subtext.
+The film’s writer, happy to throw the young actor under a bus of homophobia and ridicule for many years rather than accept the film’s subtext.

-Critical commentary of the film pointed out the distinct ‘outsider presence’ of the lead actor.
-A clear but guarded commentary on the possible sexuality of Patton and the gay themes inherent in the film.
-While Freddy Krugers past as child molester and his wish to inhabit the body of a closeted gay teenager.
-Ultimately pointed to a dark and foreboding commentary of the public perception of gay men as sexual deviants and predators in 80s America.
-The developing AIDS crisis and Reagan administrations outward homophobia only further enhancing the complexities of the films messaging.
+Critical commentary of the film pointed out the distinct ‘outsider presence’ of the lead actor—a brief but guarded comment on the possible sexuality of Patton.
+Meanwhile, Freddy Kruger’s history as a child molester found itself tied to the subversion of a closeted gay teenager.
+The result a dark and foreboding commentary of the public perception of gay men as sexual deviants and predators in 80s America.
+The developing AIDS crisis and the Reagan administrations outward homophobia only further enhancing the complexities of the films messaging.

 Jesse and the complexity of self discovery

 However, even the girl at the centre of Jesse’s life is more of a friend than a sexual partner.
-Confusion surrounding her understanding of the relationship they have, while Jesse seems comfortable in merely having her support.
-In fact when things do progress to a fleeting sexual scene between Jesse and Lisa.
-The heat of sexual desire is cut short by Jesse’s realisation that he would only hurt the girl who is attracted to him.
+Here, confusion surrounds her understanding of their relationship, while Jesse seems comfortable merely having her support.
+In fact, when things progress to a brief sex scene between Jesse and Lisa, the heat of sexual desire is cut short by Jesse’s realisation that it will not work.

 This simple piece of dialogue plays to Jesse’s inability to control his bodily desires.
 A scene that is further emphasised later in the film by Jesse’s night terrors merging with phallic imagery of erect objects melting and dripping in his room.
 Symbolising that Jesse’s dreams are both sexual and scary in equal measure.
 His sexual needs clashing with the social constraints surrounding him.

-Throughout A Nightmare on Elm Street 2, Jesse is a confused yet confident young man.
-His desires conflicting with a society where being gay means being ostracised.
+Throughout A Nightmare on Elm Street Part 2, Jesse is a confused yet confident young man.
+His desires conflicting with a society where being gay is linked to ostracisation.
 Jesse’s ability to navigate his nocturnal thoughts hampered by the need to be seen as heterosexual in his daily life.
-The journey toward self-discovery and comfort in his own sexuality a conflict between public and private identity.
-His experimentation and attraction to men held firmly in the darkness and shadows of the night.
-Themes that many gay men can relate to as they find their own way to self-acceptance of their sexual orientation.
-In a society where ‘coming out’ is still a rebirth of personal identity.
+His journey toward self-discovery and comfort wrapped in a conflict between public and private identity.
+The experimentation and attraction he hides held firmly in the darkness and shadows of the night.
+Many gay men can relate to these themes as they find their way to self-acceptance.
+In a society where coming out is still a rebirth of personal identity.

 The darkness of 1980s homophobia

-Ultimately A Nightmare on Elm Street 2 provides us with a fascinating snapshot of mid 80’s homophobia, LGBTQ acceptance and isolation.
-In a film that bravely incorporated gay themes into mainstream horror, while itself fearing the themes it covered.
-The darkness of oppression, and confusion of self-discovery circling a film that knowingly or unknowingly provided more social commentary than it did horror.
+Ultimately A Nightmare on Elm Street Part 2 provides us with a fascinating snapshot of mid 80’s homophobia, LGBTQ acceptance and isolation.
+In a film that bravely incorporated gay themes into mainstream horror while fearing the very themes it covered.
+The darkness of oppression, confusion and public judgement circling a film that knowingly or unknowingly provided more social commentary than it did horror.

-Many will watch A Nightmare on Elm Street 2 and pick up on the subverted horror themes inherent in the film, from its fascination with the male body over the female one.
-To the homoerotic male relationships and the sweat-drenched pecks and abs.
-But this is a film that goes much deeper than what’s on show, providing one of the most interesting non-LGBTQ genre films ever made.
+Many will watch A Nightmare on Elm Street Part 2 and pick up on the subverted horror themes inherent in the film, from its fascination with the male body over the female one to the homoerotic male relationships and the sweat-drenched pecks and abs.
+But this is a film that delves much deeper into social oppression than the camp horror on show.
+Making it one of the most interesting unplanned LGBTQ films ever made.
 One that grows and changes with every viewing, baffling, exciting and engaging new viewers in each year that goes by.
-A film that never intended to become an LGBTQ classic, now a firm part of gay film history.
+A film that never intended to become an LGBTQ classic but now firmly sits in queer film history.

 Director: Jack Sholder